This website is reader-supported. I may earn an affiliate commission at no cost to you if you purchase using the links below. (more info)

 I’m startled by my alarm – I was out hard.
 Unzipping the tent door and fly, I stick my head out without leaving my sleeping bag.
 Clouds.
 All clouds.
 One more hour.

 Beep . . . beep . . . beep.
 There’s a tapping sound on the tent; that doesn’t bode well.
-My suspicions are confirmed when I stick my head out and am pelted with tiny ice drops.
-One more hour.
+My suspicions are confirmed when I stick my head out and get pelted with tiny ice drops—one more hour.

 Again.
 Nothing.
 No more ice.
 One more hour.

-I hear wind.
-Parting the vestibule on the tent reveals green sky through a hole in the clouds.
+I hear the wind.
+Parting the vestibule on the tent reveals a green sky through a hole in the clouds.
 I grab the camera from the case and race up the hill in the dark.
 My eyes are trained on the lights dancing in the sky.
-The window is small and I know that any second they could move to another part of the sky.
-Fumbling to get the camera on the tripod head I notice they’re already starting to fade away.
-Just in time – I manage to snap a couple of shots before they fade and the window closes.
+The window is small, and I know that any second they could move to another part of the sky.
+Fumbling to get the camera on the tripod head, I notice they’re already starting to fade away.
+Just in time – I manage to snap a couple of shots before they disappear and the window closes.

 I wait for a few minutes trying to see if it will come back.
 The hole in the sky is gone and I’m in total darkness.
 Removing the camera and collapsing the tripod I walk back to the tent, smiling.
 While climbing back into my sleeping bag the pattering on the fly starts up again.
 It’s after 3 am; no more alarm, I’m going to sleep for real.